 Gum disease is a common complaint and is caused by bacteria that live inside your mouth.
 These bacteria attach to the teeth and irritate the gums.
 The early stage of gum disease is known as gingivitis.
 Early warning signs of gum disease are bleeding when you brush your teeth and bad breath.

 Gingivitis is the mildest form of gum disease.
 The gums become red and swollen (inflamed), so if you notice bleeding when you brush your teeth it is important to see your dentist to prevent get treatment.

 - Gums becoming red rather than a healthy pink.

 It is vital to have regular dental checks as gum disease is not always painful.
-Regular teeth cleans can minimise your risk by removing the build up of harmful plaque.
+Regular teeth cleaning with a dental hygienist can reduce the risk of you developing gingivitis by removing the build up of harmful plaque.

 Untreated gingivitis can develop into a more destructive form of gum disease known as Periodontitis.
 Periodontitis can lead to the gums detaching from the teeth to form what dentist call ‘pockets’, which attract even more bacteria, and can cause bone loss, tooth loosening and eventually teeth loss.

 Research has shown there is a relationship between your gum health and general health.
 For example, there is strong evidence to suggest Periodontitis can adversely affect diabetes and may increase the risk of future heart (cardiovascular) diseases.
 Therefore, managing gum disease may also help with the management of other health conditions.